Amor real: Mexico's television ratings

 While on the air in Mexico, the telenovela registered very high ratings, especially in the final weeks of its airing when the telenovela showed an average of 35 points.
-During the whole five-month run in Mexico, it remained on the #1 spot, with a 60% market share, as reported by Ibope Mexico.
+During the whole five-month run in Mexico, it remained on the No. 1 spot, with a 60% market share, as reported by Ibope Mexico.
 Due to the enormous popularity of Amor Real, the entire telenovela was reruned for the second time after a public demand, only four months after the original airing finalized.

 International success

 Besides the success in Mexico and Latin America, Amor Real was internationally successful, too.
 When the telenovela aired during prime time on Univision, it frequently managed to beat leading U.S. networks in the ratings.
 The series aired on Univision in the U.S. with no subtitles, however.
-It ranks among Univision’s highest rated telenovelas of all time.
+It ranks among Univision's highest rated telenovelas of all time.
 The telenovela also had successful results when it aired in Spain, on the Spanish national television, TVE, where it was shown in the afternoon, in 2005.
 In 2005, Amor Real was released on DVD and it became the first telenovela to be released with English subtitles.
 The DVD release had very successful sales in the U.S. The international DVD release of the telenovela, also included countries such as Canada, Puerto Rico, France, Italy and Spain.